Monisha-11/AUTO-REGRESSION-MODEL/README.md

 ## AIM:

-Implementation of Auto Regression Model using Python.
+Implementation of Auto Regression Model using Python

 ## ALGORITHM: